seraphgrid/TENKA_OVERKILL/README.md

 U: RTORRENT?

-SG: you can copy a magnet link, then use C-u t to load the link into rtorrent which would of course be running inside of the terminal you specify. if the magnet link is hintable, you can use C-h T to do the same thing with the hinting function. you can change this command for the torrent client you actually use.
+SG: you can copy a magnet link, then use C-u t to load the link into rtorrent which would of course be running
+    inside of the terminal you specify. if the magnet link is hintable, you can use C-h T to do the same thing with the hinting function. you can change this command for the torrent client you actually use.

 SG: rtorrent is fire tho.

 U: MICROSOFT EDGE.

 SG: broken website but i have shit to do button.
 C-m w. you can change it or just obliterate it, honestly.

+U: GOODVIBES?

 CLOSE_CHAT signal processed...